Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Equivalence classes of abundant superintegrable systems

-Solutions of this equation span a vector space of dimension $(\mu+1)^2=25$.
-A basis for this space is given, for instance, by hyperspherical harmonics.
-Other bases are discussed in \cite{LR_2003,LR_2004}.
-An inductive procedure that generates spherical harmonics in any dimension is given in \cite{Fryant}.
+Solutions of this equation span a vector space of dimension $(n+2)^2$ whose basis is given by hyperspherical harmonics \cite{Fryant} or one of the bases in \cite{LR_2003,LR_2004}.
+Concretely, for the generic system, we have